 The majority of AllianceBernstein’s clients are high-net-worth individuals.
 However, the firm works with many other types of clients, including investment companies, business development companies, pooled investment vehicles, pension plans, charitable organizations, government entities, other investment advisors, insurance companies, sovereign wealth funds and corporations.

-Clients of AllianceBernstein are generally required to have at least $1 million in investable assets.
-The exception is if you’re participating in a wrap fee program, in which case the minimum is much lower at $100,000.
+Private Wealth clients are generally required to have at least $1 million in investable assets, though the initial minimum for its Alternative Investment Strategies is only $500,000.
+If you’re participating in a wrap fee program, the minimum is even lower at $100,000.
 Some other programs at this firm may adhere to other minimum requirements.

 Services Offered by AllianceBernstein